JaxGaussianProcesses/GPJax/README.md

 | [**Documentation**](https://gpjax.readthedocs.io/en/latest/)
 | [**Slack Community**](https://join.slack.com/t/gpjax/shared_invite/zt-1da57pmjn-rdBCVg9kApirEEn2E5Q2Zw)

 `GPJax` aims to provide a low-level interface to Gaussian process (GP) models in [`Jax`](https://github.com/google/jax), structured to give researchers maximum flexibility in extending the code to suit their own needs.
-We define a GP prior in `GPJax` by specifying a mean and kernel function and multiply this by a likelihood function to construct the posterior.
 The idea is that the code should be as close as possible to the maths we write on paper when working with GP models.

 # Package support